dvrpc/map-templates/README.md

 - The rest of the content, actions and styles are up to you.
 Happy hacking.

 ## Deployment
+- make sure meta tags (created, description and keywords) and OG tags are filled out
 - `npm run build`
     - if this errors out, try `npm clean-install` to wipe and reset installed packages then `npm run build` again
 - in `/build/` folder: